Gretchen Malalad: Education and sports career

 Malalad holds a MS from the Columbia Graduate School of Journalism in the city of New York class of 2014.
 She graduated from University of Santo Tomas with a degree of Bachelor of Arts in Communication Arts.

-In 2004, Malalad worked as a courtside reporter for ABC Sports' (now Sports 5's) coverage of the PBA games.
+In 2004, Malalad worked as a courtside reporter for ABC Sports' (now One Sports') coverage of the PBA games.
 Prior to that, she worked in the Philippine Basketball League as an in-house courtside reporter for a brief period.

 Malalad was voted as Philippine Karate Federation by more than 230 clubs and associations from all over the country during elections at the Fisher Mall in Quezon City on February 17, 2019.

 Recent ventures

-Gretchen became a Fitness Teacher in ABS-CBN's Pinoy Dream Academy.
-She was a field reporter for ABS-CBN News and Current Affairs from 2006 to 2013, and then field reporter for Manila Broadcasting Company since 2015.
-She currently works as a freelance journalist in the Philippines, collaborating regularly with Agence France-Presse and Al Jazeera.
+Malalad became a fitness teacher in ABS-CBN's Pinoy Dream Academy.
+She was a field reporter for ABS-CBN News and Current Affairs from 2006 to 2013, and then field reporter for MBC Media Group since 2015.
+She currently works as a freelance journalist in the Philippines, collaborating regularly with Agence France-Presse, Al Jazeera and CGTN.

+Personal life

+Malalad, an animal rights advocate filed a case with the Barangay Hall captain of Barangay 189 in Tondo, Manila.
+She alleged that "her helper Cristy Radoc entered the cage of her 30 adopted cats while holding a mug containing muriatic acid and she secretly poured it into the pets' drinking bowl causing some of them to suffer from eye irritation."

+Earlier, she rescued abandoned cats at Dasmariñas, Makati.
+In collaboration with Pawssion Project Rescues PH-CARA Welfare Philippine, she protested the Village's administrative order not to feed the pets, invoking Republic Ac No. 8485 "The Animal Welfare Act of 1998."

+Malalad wed her longtime partner, French businessman Jean-Marc Hauducoeur in Boracay on January 24, 2024.